For lighting installers

 Our privacy promise

-A homeowner's details go to exactly one installer — the territory holder — and are never sold to lead lists, brokers, or anyone else.
-Installers' application details stay between them and us.
+A homeowner’s details go to at most one installer for the area — and are never sold to lead lists, brokers, or anyone else.
+Installers’ application details stay between them and us.
 We contact people about their request and nothing else.

 Installer questions